RushUniversityMedicalCenter/datahub/README.md

 2. **FhirConvertor Stack:** Deploys fhir convertor container image on AWS ECS on Fargate with an Application Load Balancer as frontend.
 Dependent on (1)
 3. **Fhir Stack:** Deploys s3 buckets, kms keys, lambda jobs, step functions to process and convert ccd, hl7 files into Fhir format and push them into HealthLake.
 Denpendent on (1)(2)
 4. **Juvare Stack:** Deploys s3 buckets, kms keys, lambda jobs, glue crawlers to process the juvare files.
 Does not depend on any stack.
 5. **SFTP Stack:** Deploys sftp server with custom authentication via API Gateway and Secrets Manager.
 SFTP users have to be created manually in Secrets Manager as per process described below.
+As the requirement was to have username/password authentication for SFTP this stack uses custom authentication solution as described at https://aws.amazon.com/blogs/storage/enable-password-authentication-for-aws-transfer-for-sftp-using-aws-secrets-manager/.
+The stack is deployed via SAM (Serverless Application Model) template located in sam folder.

 ![ApplicationStack](./images/ApplicationStack.png)